Trey Gowdy: Mueller punted conclusion on obstruction of justice due to 'open-ended' question on presidential power

 “So, I think what Mueller was saying is we don’t know the department’s position on whether the president can obstruct justice or not.
 That’s for you to decide, we’re going to punt it to you.

-“Not just the factual interpretation, but legally, can a president be indicted for obstruction of justice when he or she is the head of the executive branch.
+“Not just the factual interpretation, but legally, can a president be indicted for obstruction of justice when he or she is the head of the executive branch?
 That’s how I interpreted that.”

 TREY GOWDY ON NEXT STEPS FOR MULLER REPORT, ADAM SCHIFF'S FUTURE